In-patient luxury rehab center in Thailand

 • Amplified awareness of surroundings

-What effects does Depersonalization-derealization disorder have on a person’s life?
+What effects does depersonalization-derealization disorder have on a person’s life?

-The effects of the depersonalization-derealization disorder can extend to problems in relationships with family and friends.
+The effects of depersonalization-derealization disorder extend to problems in relationships with family and friends.
 People with this disorder often develop other mental health disorders, such as anxiety and depression.
 They gain a sense of hopelessness and it becomes difficult to handle the episodes.

 When a person is disconnected from themselves or reality, their relationship with the world around them is greatly affected.
-For that reason, they may struggle to complete some tasks, which leads to impaired productivity at work.
-That also explains why they may not be able to do some things in their daily routine.
-This disconnection can lead to problems with other people, especially because a person becomes numb to the environment.
+For that reason, they struggle to complete tasks, which leads to impaired productivity at work.

-What are the risk factors for Depersonalization-derealization disorder?
+What are the risk factors for depersonalization-derealization disorder?

 • Having severe prolonged depression or anxiety with panic attacks